nietamten/VoltageConverterForSolar/readme.md

 After adjusting compensation network with "Design Spreadsheet for NCP1034" seems to be stable
 If it's not, see troubleshooting section.

-There was some effort to make converter more stable.
-Minimum output voltage circuit have some additional compensation.
-Result is not well tested.

-Because of overcompensation there probably are voltage overshoots.
-Powering of devices directly is risky (device can be damaged).
-Maybe compensation network can be repaired for that purpose.
-For some devices it can be no problem.
-For batteries I think it is no problem at all.

 There is separate output anode with current limit.
-It can be used simultaneously with than not limited.
+It can be used simultaneously with that not limited.
 For example battery can be charged with limiting (to not damage it by overcurrent) and some device can use non-limited anode to not distgurb charging.
 It is not working ideally (limited output can limit that not limited) but can be helpfull.